 How soon after the wedding will photos be available?

 We aim to deliver photos within 4-6 weeks of your wedding, but depending on the time of year it can be much sooner.
 In off season we will usually deliver your photographs within 2-3 weeks.
-We do offer an express service where you can bump the queue and have your photos within one working week of the wedding.
+We do offer an express service where you can bump the queue and have your photos within one working week of the wedding - this is especially good if you’ve eloped and are eager to share with your family.

 Do the final photographs have watermarks?